Ayyayush/devTinder/src/homeword.md

-order of the routes matter a lot install postman app and make a workspace / collection ->   test api call Get logic to handle get,post,put,patch
+order of the routes matter a lot install postman app and make a workspace / collection ->   test api call Get logic to handle get,post,put,patch explore different types of routing use of ?,*..etc use of regex in routes /a/   /.*fly#/..etc reading the query params in the routes reading the dynamic routes